Daniel McClellan (biblical scholar): Podcasting

 In 2023, McClellan and podcast producer Dan Beecher began cohosting the Data Over Dogma podcast, which focuses on applying academic study of the Bible to popular questions about scripture.
 In an episode of the KUER public-radio program RadioWest, the show was described as an exploration of “what the Bible actually says” that seeks to discuss disagreements about the Bible without vitriol, debate, or confrontation, instead emphasizing close attention to the details of the text.

 The podcast won a gold Signal Award, as well as being included among the 2025 Listener's Choice winners.

-Political career
+Political campaigns

-McClellan has run for public office in Utah twice, though he lost both elections to incumbents.
+McClellan has run for public office in Utah twice.
+In both elections, he was defeated by the incumbent candidate.
 His first bid was for Utah State House of Representatives (District 52) in 2018; he received 33.5% of the vote.
 In 2020, he ran for Utah's State Senate (District 10) and received 34.8% of the vote.
-As of 2025, he is a registered Democrat — though he has also voted for Republicans and Independents at times in the past.
+As of 2025, he is a registered Democrat, though he has acknowledged having also voted for Republicans and Independents at times in the past.